 - Securing sustainable development and growth of aquaculture through coordinated spatial planning by integrating results with existing projects.

-TAPAS is in line with the EU’s Marine Strategy Framework Directive to protect marine environments more effectively and will provide consistent real-time monitoring, observation, early forecasting, and management technologies.
-The research team will collaborate with industry, regulators, certifiers and other stakeholders to ensure the toolbox they create is accessible, using training and outreach activities to improve the image of European aquaculture and promote an integrated sustainability strategy.
+TAPAS was in line with the EU’s Marine Strategy Framework Directive to protect marine environments more effectively and provided consistent real-time monitoring, observation, early forecasting, and management technologies.
+The research team collaborated with industry, regulators, certifiers and other stakeholders to ensure TAPAS's main outcome, the Aquaculture Toolbox is accessible, using training and outreach activities to improve the image of European aquaculture and promote an integrated sustainability strategy.

 The main approaches are: